Rosey E. Pool: Translation of Anne Frank's diary

+In 1948 Pool moved to London and lived with her partner Ursel "Isa" Isenberg, who worked as a radiologist.
+Together, Isenberg and Pool set up a travel agency and travelled all over the world.

-1950s and 1960s: expert in African-American poetry
+1950s and 1960s: expert in African-American poetry and international travel

-After the war, Pool established correspondence with such well-known African-American writers and poets as Countee Cullen, Langston Hughes, W. E. B. Du Bois, Naomi Madgett, Owen Dodson, Gordon Heath, and Robert Hayden.
+After the war, Pool established correspondence - and friendships - with well-known African-American writers and poets including Countee Cullen, Langston Hughes, W. E. B. Du Bois, Naomi Madgett, Owen Dodson, Gordon Heath, Arthur Springarn, and Robert Hayden.
 From her London home, she became involved in the Black Arts Movement, both in Britain and the United States.
+She wrote articles introducing African arts to Western society and advocated for others to publish Black writers.
+In 1958 she worked with Eric Walrond to publish Black and Unknown Bards: A Collection of Negro Poetry; it established her as a leading voice for African-American poetry in Great Britain.
+In the same year she collaborated with Dutch writer Paul Breman on a Dutch anthology, Ik zag hoe zwart ik was.

 Pool traveled to the United States as a Fulbright scholar and with UNCF funding (1959–1960), and was a guest lecturer at a number of colleges in the Deep South.
 In the United States, she contributed to the emancipation of African Americans in the Civil Rights Movement by comparing anti-Jewish measures of the Nazis with the segregation of the American South.
-When Pool was a guest lecturer at Alabama A and M, she organized two writers' conferences, with Samuel W. Allen (Paul Vesey), Margaret Burroughs, Dudley Randall and Mari Evans.
+When Pool was a guest lecturer at Alabama A and M in 1966, she organized two writers' conferences, with Samuel W. Allen (Paul Vesey), Margaret Burroughs, Dudley Randall and Mari Evans.
+The 1950s and 1960s saw Pool publish more titles with European publishers, partly because American publishing companies were not as interested: Beyond the Blues: New Poems by American Negroes (as editor, 1962) and Ik ben de nieuwe neger / I am the new Negro (as editor; dual translation in Dutch and English, 1965).
 Ed Simpkins explained: "it was Rosey Pool's [book] Beyond the Blues that first brought us together (...)."
+Beyond the Blues included a survey of African American poetry from the mid-eighteenth century onwards and focused on the work of contemporary young poets.
 An LP also entitled Beyond the Blues was produced in London by Argo in 1963, with featured readers including Brock Peters, Gordon Heath, Vinette Carroll, and Cleo Laine.